chevanlol360/android_device_zte_warp2/README.md

 HOW-TO BUILD:
 =============
+Created by: PlayFulgod

-**This short guide assumes you're on Ubuntu 11.04 or above** and have your build enviroment setup already.
+Edited By: Chevanlol360 for Building Carbon 4.2.2 **This short guide assumes you're on Ubuntu 11.04 or above** and have your build enviroment setup already.

 Getting the (right) source